wenbowen123/iros20-6d-pose-tracking/README.md

-# Prediction on YCB and YCBInEOAT
+# Prediction on YCB_Video and YCBInEOAT
 Please refer to `predict.py` and `predict.sh`

 # Benchmarking